 Licensing and Infrastructure Management The increasing number of users has prompted consideration of additional software licenses to support expanded access.
 Additionally, because State IT resources are no longer available to provide system IT infrastructure management, MaineDOT has contracted Trimble Navigation to manage the backend operations using Trimble Pivot software.
 This arrangement includes storing data on two separate servers to ensure redundancy and system resilience.
 Under this model, Trimble oversees core system operations, while MaineDOT’s RTN (Real-Time Network) Team continues managing user accounts, including login credentials and troubleshooting system access issues.

 Subscription Model Introduction: Due to the changes noted above, the cost to operate the network is increasing by at least $150,000 annually.
-MaineDOT is considering introducing a subscription access model to cover the added cost.
-Under this model, users would be required to pay an annual fee of $500 per user account for access to the RTK correction service.
+MaineDOT is considering introducing a subscription access model to cover the added cost Under this model, users would be required to pay an annual fee of $500 per user account for access to the RTK correction service.

 Users who stream and redistribute MaineDOT CORS data commercially would be subject to a $500 annual fee per CORS station accessed for reselling or restreaming purposes.